Khoa-NguyenAnh-Hoang/Multisocial-Recreation/README.md

 ## Overview

-The project investigates how multilingual language models perform when detecting machine-generated / synthetic hate-speech content across multiple languages.
+The project investigates how multilingual language models perform when detecting machine-generated content across multiple languages.

 The workflow covers: